prebid/prebid.github.io/prebid-server/features/pbs-pbc-storage.md

 # Prebid Server | Features | Cache Storage

+{: .alert.alert-info :}
+This feature is currently available only in the Java version of Prebid Server.

 This reference is describes how Prebid Server [module](/prebid-server/pbs-modules/) authors can take advantage of storing data needed by their module.

 The Prebid Server team recommends one of these solutions: